dilnazua/dilnazua/README.md

 ### Hi there 👋
 My name is Dilnaz.
-I am a rising sophomore at Minerva University studying Computer Science and Artificial Intelligence.
+I am a junior at Minerva University studying Computer Science and Artificial Intelligence.

 I'm also a passionate software developer who loves challenging herself in various fields, including production engineering, machine learning, game development and cybersecurity.